pchartrand/ThermoRasp/README.md

 # ThermoRasp
-Thermostat made with an ARPI600 board on a raspberrypi 2
+Thermostat made with a ARPI600 board on a raspberrypi 2.
+Uses a ntc and a 5k6 resistor for temperature measurement, and a SSRNC-430B solid-state relay with a 68 Ω series resistor for heater control.

+## Testing:

+`./test.py`

-## to use:
+## Usage:

 Start flask server

-`nohup python app.py &`
+`./startup.sh`

-Start polling process
+Start polling process (checks temperature once a minute)

 `nohup poll.sh &`